 Does this mean that Stella marks the beginning of the production of pilsener at Artois?
 Oddly, it doesn’t.
 The beer they sold as ‘Bock’ had been indicated as ‘Pilsen’ in the brewing books since 1910.
 This means that when in 1926 they started making Stella, there already was a pilsener in the records, but it was a different beer altogether!
 Even more so, for years Stella wasn’t called a pilsener, it was considered a beer type by itself, just like the beers Salva (a kind of Munich) and Sparta that were introduced later on.
 Meanwhile, by October 1932 they dropped the in-house name ‘Pilsen’ for their Bock.
 It seems that only by the 1970s Artois adapted the label ‘pils’ for their Stella.

 Second question: was Stella a Christmas beer?
 The name seems to suggest this (‘Stella’ means ‘star’ in Latin), but the original records tell a different story.
 It was first brewed in June (cf. this advert which suggests it was during the winter), and after a few months of lagering it was put on the market in September 1926.
 After that, the monthly sales paint an interesting picture.
 Sales remained at more or less the same level until November, and dropped slightly in December 1926 and January 1927!
-In 1927 sales just rose again, especially during the Summer.
+In 1927 sales just rose again, especially during summer.
 Sure, it can happen that a Christmas beer is already sold to retailers in November, but even if in 1926 it may have been intended as a holiday beer, they were quick to drop this seasonality.
-During the accounting years of 1931-1933, Stella Artois sales clearly peaked during Summer.
+During the accounting years of 1931-1933, Stella Artois sales clearly peaked during summer.
 By that time it made up 16% of total production.
 Almost half was still Bock.

 At Artois they clearly intended to simply keep selling Stella all year.
 So where does the Christmas story come from?
 I have seen nothing from 1926 to suggest a Christmas theme for Stella Artois, which of course doesn’t mean that this never may have been the original intention.
 However, in Belgium pilsener certainly wasn’t considered a typical beer for Christmas, that honour was reserved for dark Scotch ale (more on that soon…).
 (Edit: to be fair, Haacht brewery has made a ‘Super Christmas pils‘ at some point.)